BHUBANESWAR TOURISM GUIDE:

-The omission of the Thirteenth Edict here, as also at Jaugada (District Ganjam), both in ancient Kalinga, is obviously deliberate, as that Edict describes pithily the emperor’s conquest of Kalinga, involving a great carnage, captivity and misery of the people.
-This event was the turning-point in the career of Ashoka, who henceforward, gave up his ambition of ‘Dig-Vijaya’ (military conquest) in favour of ‘Dharma-Vijaya’ (spiritual conquest).
+The omission of the Thirteenth Edict here, as also at Jaugada (District Ganjam), both in ancient Kalinga, is obviously deliberate, as that Edict describes pithily the emperor’s conquest of Kalinga, involving a great carnage, captivity, and misery of the people.
+This event was the turning point in the career of Ashoka, who henceforward, gave up his ambition of ‘Dig-Vijaya’ (military conquest) in favor of ‘Dharma-Vijaya’ (spiritual conquest).

 In place of the Eleventh, Twelfth and thirteenth Edicts, two special Edicts, known as Separate Rock-Edicts, have been introduced: they are conciliatory in tone, meant for the pacification of the newly-conquered people.

 The forepart of the elephant, about 1.22 m. high, carved out of the live rock, symbolizes Budha, the ‘best of elephants’, as in this form the great preacher was believed to have entered his mother’s body.
 The animal, the earliest sculpture in Orissa, though lacking in the characteristic Mauryan polish, due apparently to the inferior quality of the rock, is noted for its dynamic naturalism plastic treatment of bulky volume and dignified bearing.